A Prudent Framework for Understanding Risk-Awareness in Demand Response: Prudent demand models

 \section{Prudent demand models}

-In this section, we introduce prudent demand, which means demand apportions risk across the stages, and the demand level changes ahead of time, affected by future price distributions and expectations~\cite{skewness_left}.
-We illustrate the connection between future price distribution $\Lambda_{t+1}$ and earlier stages' demand level $p_{\tau},\tau \in [1,t]$ and show demand with super quadratic state cost $C_t$ and quadratic action cost $G_t$ exhibits prudence.
-We reveal the skewness aversion behavior of prudent demand, where price skewness causes higher demand levels in the earlier stages, and this change of demand levels increases with the skewness.
+\todo{In this section, we study the distribution-sensitive demand model.
+Specifically, we introduce the concept of prudent demand, where the demand level adjusts proactively in response to future price distributions and expectations~\cite{skewness_left}.
+We show that when the state cost function $C_t$ is superquadratic and the action cost function $G_t$ is quadratic, the demand model exhibits prudence.
+We establish a connection between the future price distribution $\Lambda_{t+1}$ and the demand levels at earlier stages $p_{\tau},\tau \in [1,t]$.
+Furthermore, we reveal the skewness-aversion behavior of prudent demand: greater price skewness induces higher demand levels in earlier stages, and the magnitude of this adjustment increases with the degree of skewness.}

-To show the prudent behavior of demand that is sensitive to future price distributions, we introduce special two-point price distributions as the base to build the framework to analyze other complicated distributions.
-Then, we introduce the main Theorem in this paper. \begin{theorem}\emph{Prudent demand models}. \end{theorem}
+\todo{To analyze the prudent behavior of demand that is influenced by future price distributions, we first introduce special two-point price distributions as a foundational case.
+This serves as a basis for extending the framework to analyze more complex distributions.
+Building upon this foundation, we then introduce the main Theorem.} \begin{theorem}\emph{Prudent demand models}. \end{theorem}